RPTOR

 Regulatory-associated protein of mTOR also known as raptor or KIAA1303 is an adapter protein that is encoded in humans by the RPTOR gene.
+The RPTOR protein is a component of the protein complex mTORC1, a nutrient sensor that promotes cell growth and anabolic reactions in response to nutrients or growth factors.
+Inside of mTORC1, RPTOR has two major known adaptor functions.
+In particular, it interacts with Rag GTPases (RRAGA, RRAGB, RRAGC and/or RRAGD), recruiting the complex to lysosome membranes, and also binds to TOS motif-containing proteins, and directs them to the complex’s phosphorylating domain.
 Two mRNAs from the gene have been identified that encode proteins of 1335 (isoform 1) and 1177 (isoform 2) amino acids long.

 Gene and expression

 The human gene is located on human chromosome 17 with location of the cytogenic band at 17q25.3.

 Location

 RPTOR is highly expressed in skeletal muscle and is somewhat less present in brain, lung, small intestine, kidney, and placenta tissue.
 Isoform 3 is widely expressed and most highly expressed in the nasal mucosa and pituitary.
 The lowest levels occur in the spleen.
 In the cell, RPTOR is present in cytoplasm, lysosomes, and cytoplasmic granules.
 Amino acid availability determines RPTOR targeting to lysosomes.
 In stressed cells, RPTOR associates with SPAG5 and accumulates in stress granules, which significantly reduces its presence in lysosomes.